mitsuba-renderer/drjit/docs/reference.rst

            storage are often so overwhelming that wavefront mode becomes impractical.

       Recorded mode is enabled by default.

+   .. autoattribute:: IndexReuse
+      :annotation:

+      **Index reuse**: Dr.Jit consists of two main parts: the just-in-time compiler, and the automatic differentiation layer.
+Both maintain an internal data structure representing captured computation, in which each variable is associated with an index (e.g., ``r1234`` in the JIT compiler, and ``a1234`` in the AD graph).

+      The index of a Dr.Jit array in these graphs can be queried via the :py:attr:`drjit.index` and :py:attr:`drjit.index_ad` variables, and they
+      are also visible in debug messages (if :py:func:`drjit.set_log_level` is set to a more verbose debug level).

+      Dr.Jit aggressively reuses the indices of expired variables by default, but this can make debug output difficult to interpret.
+When when debugging Dr.Jit itself, it is often helpful to investigate the history of a particular variable.
+In such cases, set this flag to ``False`` to disable variable reuse both at the JIT and AD levels.
+This comes at a
+      cost: the internal data structures keep on growing, so it is not suitable for long-running computations.

+      Index reuse is enabled by default.

    .. autoattribute:: Default
       :annotation: